 Attributable Benefit Funding

 Benefit Group % of Benefit % Method

 National/Regional Benefit 10% 0% No funding mechanism

-District Benefit 80% 45% General rate
+District Benefit 80 80% 45% General rate

 45% UAGC

 User Benefit 10% 10% Fees and Charges

-National/Regional Benefit: Preserving arts, culture and heritage have a small national benefit as they add benefit to the nation as a whole through stimulating preservation of local knowledge and history.
+National/Regional Benefit: We own facilities that may be booked by national or regional organisations, private providers These have a small national benefit as they add benefit to the nation as a whole through stimulating local knowledge and history.
 They also help to add tourism value to the District.